emogo16/Marios_specialty_food_products_project/README.md

 Go  to your web browser of your choice.

-Then clone this reposiroty to your device. $git clone
+Then clone this reposiroty to your device. 'git clone'

-Then you will open up the folder with VSCode.

-Navigate to your root directory and bundle install the project

-If you are on windows you will need to create a file in the root directory of the project called 'db_access.rb' and within that file you will need to add the following: "DB = PG.connect({:dbname => 'volunteer_tracker', :password => '[YOUR PASSWORD GOES HERE]'})".

-If on mac you will need to navigate to 'spec_helper.rb' and add 'DB = PG.connect({:dbname => 'volunteer_tracker})' below the require statements.

-Create your database, type in 'createdb[DATABASE NAME]'

-psql [DATABASE NAME] < database_backup.sql * If on windows run the aforementioned command adding .exe after psql ex. 'psql.exe [DATABASE NAME] < database_backup.sql'

-createdb -T [DATABASE NAME] [TEST DATABASE NAME]

-In the terminal run command 'rspec' to see that the test are passing
+'cd marios_food_code_review'

+'bundle install' the project

+Now you can run 'rake db:create'

+Then run 'rake db:test:prepare'

+Then run 'rake db:migrate'

+Then run 'rake db:seed'

-In the termal run command 'ruby app.rb' to start up server
+Then run 'pg_ctl start' to start up a psql server

-In your browser navigate to 'localhost:4567'

-From here you can have some fun
+To start up a rails server run 'rails s', then navigate to localhost:5432 in your browser.
 ## Known Bugs

 There is no known bugs at the moment